jtrauntvein/cross-platform-build/README.md

 * width (number, required): Specifies the maximum width of the output file in pixels.
 * height (number, required): Specifies the maximum height of the output file in pixels.
 * resize_options (object, optional): Specifies other options that should be passed to the sharp resize() function.
-* options (object, required): Should specify the options parameter passed to the makefile.js function that called this function.
+* options (object, required): Specifies the options parameter passed to the makefile.js entry-point.

 The return value will be the object that was allocated to track the target.